JuliaLang/www_old.julialang.org/blog/_posts/2017-02-05-offset-arrays.md

 ```

 While very simple, these techniques make it surprisingly more pleasant
-to deal with what would otherwise be fairly complex index gymnastics.
+to deal with what can otherwise become fairly complex index gymnastics.

 # Summary: a user's perspective